42-AI/bootcamp_data-engineering/day01/day01.md

 ## Helper

 * Your best friend for the day: <href src="https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html"><u><font color=blue>Elasticsearch documentation</font></u></href>
 * We recommand to use the /goinfre directory for this day as you will need ~3Go for the Elasticsearch cluster.
 But you are free to do as you whish.
-Note that using /sgonfre won't work.
+Note that using /sgoinfre won't work.
 * Keep in mind that the /goinfre is a local & temporary directory.
 So if you change computer you will lose your work, if you log out you might lose your work.

 ### Exercice 00 - The setup.
 ### Exercice 01 - CRUDité.
 ### Exercice 02 - Your first Index Your first Mapping.
 ### Exercice 03 - Text Analyzer
-### Exercice 04 - Eat them all! (ingest with logstash)
+### Exercice 04 - Eat them all!
-### Exercice 05 - Search
+### Exercice 05 - Search - Developers
-### Exercice 06 - Aggregation
+### Exercice 06 - Search - Name_lang
-### Exercice 07 - Kibana & Monitoring
+### Exercice 07 - Search - Game
+### Exercice 07bis - Search - BattleRoyale Facebook
-### Exercice 08 - Security
+### Exercice 08 - Aggregation
-### Exercice 09 - Troubleshooting
+### Exercice 09 - Aggregation in Aggregation
-### Exercice 10 - Expand the cluster!
+### Exercice 10 - Kibana & Monitoring